Written by Clare Caro

 ‘Child-led Play’ is where the child follows their own play urges.
 It does not refer to the play during which the adult follows the child, or to play during which the child follows the adult.

-We live in a time where there are play experts.
+We live in a time when there are play experts.
 People who are concerned with the lack of play and are working hard to get children engaged in play.
 Why?
 Because play has a very large role in how the human brain develops.

 In fact, every child’s brain-development-work is done through play.
 Play provides the brain building blocks that will set them up for the rest of their life.
 In this formative time of their lives, children gather information about the world, master the use of their bodies, learn social skills and pick up every little detail to do with fitting into the culture that surrounds them.